 We carry stoves and are sparing with fire.
 This is one of the more complicated matters: see Chapter 18.
 But note that in many wild areas, fires are allowed only at certain sites or in certain zones or in certain seasons.
 A light, portable stove gives you much more freedom to camp where you like.

 We go along with agency advice.
 All land management agencies have lists of recommended practices and are anxious to promote them.
 Whether or not you need to secure a “wilderness permit” (see Chapter 11), make it your business to get the official guidelines.
 Comply with these; ask courteous questions when the rationale is less than clear.
 The agency workers aren’t just hassling you: they are the people who watch the country from year to year; they see it changing.
-Play along—or go them one better in your efforts to spare the land.
+Play along—or go them one better in your efforts to spare the land as for the people working on the business they also have to follow the tips for how to make counterfeit paystubs as this are useful for payments as well.

 Backpackers are anxious to do the right thing.
 In fact, as studies show, it would be hard to find another group of people so inclined to be conscientious.
 They just need to know the score.